Anabel Anandhapriya – AHSI Online

 Melissa Fannin — AHSI Online

-Melissa Fannin is currently employed at HHS Account Executive as a Vice President.
+Melissa Fannin is currently employed as a Senior Vice President at CNSI as of August of 2019.
+She was employed at HHS Account Executive as a Vice President.
 She began her Vice President role in January 2017.

 Mrs. Fannin is a seasoned heath care professional with more than 30 years’ experience in various roles and industries.
 She started her career at University of MD Hospital Center with more than 12 years as a critical care nurse and trauma nurse and proceeded into management.
 Mrs. Fannin assisted with the implementation of the first hospital-based critical care transport program at the University of MD and became the Manager of the overall operation of the program.
 Mrs. Fannin obtained certifications in Critical Care, Emergency Medical Technician and Emergency Nursing.
 She then proceeded into the Government Industry where she spent 12 years working at the Centers for Medicare and Medicaid Services (CMS) and then the Food and Drug Administration (FDA).
 She specialized in health policy, information technology, informatics, program integrity, project management and compliance.
 She led major programs and assisted in the implementation of new legislation, i.e. the Medicare Modernization Act and the Deficit Reduction Act.